daniel-wrench/space_stats/README.md

         - `psp_outputs_test_predictions_loss`.

 8. Review `3_train_neural_net.out`
-4. Produce plots of a sample of true vs. predicted test **SHOULD BE VALIDATION** outputs with `python 4_plot_predictions.py`
+9. Produce plots of a sample of true vs. predicted validation outputs with `python 4_plot_validation_predictions.py`
-5. Review plots in `results/date/mod_#` to see how well the model is performing on unseen data
+10. Review plots in `results/date/mod_#` to see how well the model is performing on unseen data
-6. Add model statistics (and plots if needed) to Results word doc
+11. Add model statistics (and plots if needed) to Results word doc
-7. Repeat 5-11 until a good model is found
+12. Repeat 5-11 until a good model is found
+13. Evaluate final model on the test set with `5_evaluate_on_test_set.py`
-8. Download test data files and model results to local computer
+14. Download test data files and model results to local computer
-9. Run `05_results.py` to produce final plots and statistics
+15. Run `06_plot_final_results.py` to produce final plots and statistics
     - For PSP and MMS:
         1. Table with one row for every interval:
            1. Amount missing